What You Need to Know Before Taking Your First RV Trip

 RV Parks and Campgrounds

 Do your research and choose your campground wisely.
 Consider the following criteria when deciding where you to stay on your first RV Trip.

 Privacy – Not all campgrounds are built alike.
 Some campsites have RV parking spots that are divided by thick trees or brush giving your space from your neighbors.
 Other campgrounds are parking lot style and the only thing that separates you from the next RV is a picnic table.

-There are three types of places to park your RV:
+There are several types of places to park your RV:

 - RV Resorts are like glamping.
 They have a full set of amenities and are built for long-term RV stays or those who just can’t go without.
 They can have clubhouses, organized social activities, water parks, restaurants, and recreation centers.

-- RV Parks have all of the basic hookups to water, electric and sewer but might also have showers, laundry facilities, swimming pools, and a general store.
+- RV Parks have all of the basic hookups to water, electricity, and sewer.
+Additionally, they may also have showers, laundry facilities, swimming pools, and a general store.

 - RV Campsites are pretty bare bones.
 You are not likely to find any type of hook up, you are there to enjoy nature at its finest.

 Transportation – If you are not towing a car you will need an alternate type of transportation to get out and explore.
 Some campgrounds provide shuttle services so guests can enjoy the surrounding area.
-There are also bike rentals that will deliver to your campsite.
+There are also bike rentals companies that will deliver to your campsite.
 If all else fails it is easy enough to call a taxi or Uber.

 In St. Augustine we went on the Old Town Trolley Tour.
 These Hop-on, hop-off tours are great for sightseeing when you don’t have a car.
 As an added bonus it also included free pick up at our campground.

-Wifi –Check to see if the campsite offers wi-fi and then try to reserve a campsite close to the front office where the router is likely located.
+WiFi – Check to see if the campsite offers WiFi and then try to reserve a campsite close to the front office where the router is likely located.
 But even then, don’t count on it working all the time.
-If staying connected is important to you then bring a hotspot device or increase your data plan.
+If you want to ensure connectivity, I’d suggest bringing a Skyroam Solis with you.
+It is the best WiFi Hotspot on the market today.

 Where to Eat on an RV Vacation